ivanvaccari/node-red-contrib-google-drive/README.md

 A Node-RED package that provides nodes to interact with Google Drive.

 ## Features
 - List files in a Google Drive folder
 - Create folders in Google Drive
 - Create, read, update, and delete files in Google Drive
-- Automatic handling og tokens and refresh_tokens
+- Automatic handling of tokens and refresh_tokens

 ## Authentication

 To authenticate with Google Drive, **you need to create OAuth 2.0 credentials in the Google Cloud Console**.
+Please note that You need to have access to the google cloud console with a google account, which means you need to **setup a payment method**, even if you stay within the free tier.

 Here's a brief overview of the steps involved:
 - Go to the [Google Cloud Console](https://console.cloud.google.com/).